stuartfong1/Cpp-Algorithms/README.md

 # Cpp-Algorithms
-Problems on LeetCode that I solved using C++.
+Some problems on LeetCode that I solved using C++.